 For this reason, it is quite easy to grow Tremella mushrooms at home.
 You can buy the basic materials for Tremella mushrooms if you want to try your hand at growing them yourself.

 Tremella mushrooms have a high level of antioxidants, as well as providing powerful anti-inflammatory benefits.
 They have been used in Chinese medicine since as early as 200AD.
-Tremella was extremely expensive at the time and was only sold to the nobility.
+Tremella was extremely expensive at the time and only the nobility could afford to buy it.

 Rich In Fiber